ONLYOFFICE/AppComponents/src/components/TextArea/README.md

 # TextArea

-Is used to display a custom textarea
+Is used to display a custom text area

 ### Usage